kushtrimh/zana/CONTRIBUTING.md

 ### Extension style guides

 - 4 spaces for indentation for HTML, CSS and JavaScript
+- Use _UpperCamelCase_ for types
+- Use _camelCase_ for variables and functions
 - Use the same bookstore identifier across different files. (e.g. `Bookstore XYZ` -> `bookstorexyz`)
 - Use the bookstore identifier to name CSS files in the `extension/addon/css` directory
 - Use the bookstore identifier to name JavaScript modules in the `extension/addon/modules` directory